Irreducible Ginzburg-Landau fields in dimension 2: Introduction

 \begin{main}{{\rm [Compactness]}} \hypertarget{main:fin} The Ginzburg--Landau free energy \eqref{eq:glf} has finitely many critical values.
 Furthermore, the moduli space of Ginzburg--Landau fields

 is compact. \end{main}

-Finally, we remark that there are similar results to \hyperlink{main:exi}{Main~Theorem~1} and \hyperlink{main:nonexi}{Main~Theorem~2}, in the context of Abrikosov lattices, by Sigal and Tzaneteas; see \cite{ST12,S13}.
+Finally, we remark that there are similar results to \hyperlink{main:exi}{Main~Theorem~1} and \hyperlink{main:nonexi}{Main~Theorem~2}, in the context of Abrikosov lattices, by Sigal and Tzaneteas; see \cites{ST12,S13}.
 Abrikosov lattices are $\Z^2$-(gauge)-periodic solutions to the Ginzburg--Landau equations on the euclidean plane, $\rl^2$.
 Here $\rl^2$ is viewed as the universal cover of the flat torus, and $\Z^2$ acts via deck transformations.
-To our knowledge, Dmitri Chouchkov has generalized these results to surfaces of higher genus (with hyperbolic metric).
+Furthermore, it came to our attention during the preparation of this paper that Chouchkov et al. has generalized these results to surfaces of higher genus with hyperbolic metrics \cite{CERS17}.

 This paper is organized as follows. \Cref{sec:glr} is a brief introduction to the Ginzburg--Landau theory on compact surfaces.
 In \Cref{sec:exi} we establish \hyperlink{main:exi}{Main~Theorem~1} by proving that \hyperref[eq:glf]{Ginzburg--Landau free energy \eqref{eq:glf}} is a Palais--Smale function on the space of gauge equivalence classes of fields.
 In \Cref{sec:bounds} we prove a technical lemma about the solutions of the Ginzburg--Landau equations; this is used in \Cref{sec:pr2} to prove \hyperlink{main:nonexi}{Main~Theorem~2}.
 In \Cref{sec:cpt} we combine results from the previous sections and a theorem of Feehan and Maridakis to prove \hyperlink{main:fin}{Main~Theorem~4}.